-- Be happy to answer all of your questions and ask you just as many to make sure their puppies are going to a good home.
+- Be happy to answer all your questions - and ask you just as many to make sure their puppies are going to a good home.

-- Be happy to show you their Local Authority license if they are breeding and selling pets as a business (to make a profit).
+- Be happy to show you their Local Authority licence if they're breeding and selling pets as a business (to make a profit).

-- Provide genuine paperwork/certificates for vaccinations, microchipping (which is a legal requirement), worming and results for health test where relevant.
+- Provide genuine paperwork/certificates for puppy vaccinations, microchipping (which is a legal requirement), worming and any health test results.